 Fax: 01202 422009

-We have ansaphone facility when the office is unmanned so please leave a message with your contact details and we will contact you as soon as possible.
+*We have answerphone facility when the office is unmanned so please leave a message with your contact details and we will contact you as soon as possible.

-Or, if you’re coming to us via public transport, the nearest train station to the AECC University College is Pokesdown for Boscombe.
+If you’re coming to us via public transport, the nearest train station to the AECC University College is Pokesdown (5 minute walk).
 The University College is around a 10 minute drive or taxi ride from Bournemouth train station.

 Once you reach the campus, you can find us behind the AECC University College building, with signage to the Open Upright MRI facility.